Roasted Turkey

 How to Make a Roasted Turkey

-Remove the neck (and anything else) from the cavity of the turkey.
+Brine the turkey by removing the neck (and anything else) from the cavity of the turkey.
 Dissolve the salt in 2 gallons of cold water in a large stockpot or clean bucket.
-Add the turkey and refrigerate or set it in a very cool spot (4o degrees or colder) for 4 hours.
+Add the turkey and refrigerate or set it in a very cool spot (40 degrees or colder) for 4 hours.

-Remove the turkey from the brine, rinse well under cool running water, and pat dry inside and out with paper towels.
+Dry the turkey by removing it from the brine, rinsing it well under cool running water, and patting it dry inside and out with paper towels.
 Place the turkey on a rack set over a rimmed baking sheet.
-Place the turkey, uncovered, in the refrigerator and air-dry for at least 8 hours or overnight.
+Place the turkey, uncovered, in the refrigerator and air-dry it for at least 8 hours or overnight.

 Remove the pan from the oven, making sure to close the oven door, and place it on the counter.
-Baste the bird with the juices from the pan then carefully turn the turkey so it’s breast-side up with a couple of wads of paper towels you used before.
-Baste the bird really well then place it back into the oven to finish roasting, about 45 minutes or until the breast registers 165 with a meat thermometer and the thigh registers 170-175.
+Baste the bird with the juices from the pan, then carefully turn the turkey so it’s breast-side up using a couple of wads of paper towels you used before.
+Baste the bird well, then return it to the oven to finish roasting for about 45 minutes or until the breast registers an internal temperature of 165 with a meat thermometer and the thigh registers 170-175.

-Remove from the oven to a carving board and let the bird rest for at least 20 minutes before carving.
+To serve, remove from the oven to a carving board and let it rest for at least 20 minutes before carving.
 Enjoy.

 Equipment